BarretoJuan/technical-assessment/README.md

 - **2.5 tasks/change-status (POST) (PROTECTED)**
   Used to change the status of a task, changing between "Completada" and "Pendiente".
 Providing a JWT on the `Authorization header`, with the following header-value structure: `Authorization: Bearer [JWT]`. requires an `id` field, corresponding to the task ID.
 This endpoint will only allow you to edit the selected task if the selected task belongs to the user id of the given JWT.

+- **2.6 tasks/update (POST) (PROTECTED)**
+  Used to edit the title and description of a task.
+Providing a JWT on the `Authorization header`, with the following header-value structure: `Authorization: Bearer [JWT]`. requires an `id`, `title`, and `description` fields.
+This endpoint will only allow you to edit the selected task if the selected task belongs to the user id of the given JWT.